Vimer101/ctf-writeups/Break-the-logic/readme.md

 # Solution

-When we go to the website, it said that 'Aren't you ina wrong place!?'.
+When we go to the website, it said that `Aren't you ina wrong place!?`.
 That interesting right?

 So i used gobuster to find another endpoints,